With on-air host Brandi Parisi

 Dinner this first night is in a rotating 16th floor restaurant, providing arresting views of the vast city of Santiago at sunset.
 Looking forward to a good night’s sleep and a vineyard tour tomorrow!

-Brandi Parisi, All Classical FM On-Air Host
+Brandi Parisi, All Classical Portland On-Air Host